gianni0907/Visual-Odometry/README.md

 NOTE: please run them from the `build/` directory, to correctly save files - whenever they are created - in `<directory>/prob_rob_proj/estimation` and `<directory>/prob_rob_proj/errors` folders

 ## Metrics
-In the `./evaluation_test` executable the following matrics values are computed.
+In the `./evaluation_test` executable the following metrics values are computed.
+### Rotation and translation errors

-The metric to evaluate the robot pose estimation is given by rotation and translation errors.
+The metric to evaluate the robot pose estimation is given by the following rotation and translation errors.

 Given two consecutive robot poses in world *T_0* and *T_1*
 - compute the relative transformation *rel_T=inv(T_0)*T_1*